xjia1/oj/README.markdown

 ## `Memcached` Configuration

-APC seems not working with XAMPP on Mac OS X. So for application-purpose caching (instead of opcode caching), we use `memcached`.
+APC seems not working with XAMPP on Mac OS X ([see here](http://www.apachefriends.org/f/viewtopic.php?p=142520)).
+So for application-purpose caching (instead of opcode caching), we use `memcached`.

 On Ubuntu: